jxsvoboda/gzx/README.md

 -----------------------
 Spec256 was a DOS-based emulator that allowed playing spectrum games that have been enhanced to 256 colors.
 GZX can play enhanced Spec256 games (albeit not perfectly).
-To load a Spec256 enhanced game, start GZX with Spec256 support (`gzx-g`), select Load Snapshot from the main menu and load the `.sna` file from the game folder.
+To load a Spec256 enhanced game, select Load Snapshot from the main menu and load the `.sna` file from the Spec256 game folder (it should also contain a `.gfx` file).
 You can also use Alt-N, Alt-M keys to cycle between Spec256 backgrounds (as automatic switching is not implemented).

 [1]: https://github.com/jxsvoboda/sycek